dominicstop/react-native-ios-navigator/README.md

 ##### Object Type: `NavRouteStackPartialItem`

 Used in the `NavigatorView.SetRoutesTransformCallback` function.
-Represents either an active route in the navigation stack, or a route that is about to be created and added to the navigation stack. <br>
+Represents either an active route in the navigation stack, or a route that is about to be created and added to the navigation stack.

 | Name and Type            | Description |
 | :----------------------- | ----------- |